vuralevren/altogic-auth-react-native/README.md

 ![Create App](./github/2-create-app.png)

 Then click Next and select Basic Authentication template.
+This template is creates a default user model for your app which is required by [Altogic Client Library](https://github.com/altogic/altogic-js) to store user data and manage authentication.

+Then click Next and select Basic Authentication template.
 This template is based on session authentication and highly recommended to secure your apps.

 ![Choose Template](./github/3-choose-template.png)

 Then click Next to confirm and create an app.
-Also, here we can see some of the details the about the application.
-Let’s click Create to finish the application creation process.

 Awesome!
 We have created our application; now click/tap on the <strong>newly created app to launch the Designer.</strong>

 > This is the only configuration we need to do in Altogic Designer.
-Still to access the app and use the Altogic client library, we should get envUrl and clientKey of this app.
+In order to access the app and use the Altogic client library, we should get envUrl and clientKey of this app.

 Click the <strong>Home</strong> icon at the left sidebar to copy the envUrl and clientKey.